tylerwillis/super-tortoise/content/pages/posts/skilled-optimism.md

 #### Where to start

+First things first, I want to review those 5 beliefs that I think make up the core of S\&T Optimisim:

 ## ---

+I hope that by writing this I can help you achieve some of the same understanding more quickly.

+This is like meditation for anxious people.

 "Comparison is the thief of joy" - every person you admire failed thousands of times.
 Being focused on your own work & the knowledge that failure is part of self-improvement and doesn't invalidate you.